Edie Sedgwick: Films

+Style icon

 Warhol's films were for the most part shown only in underground film theaters and in viewings held at The Factory, and were not commercially successful.
 Regardless, Sedgwick began receiving attention from the mainstream media, who reported on her appearances in the films and on her personal style.
-During this period, she developed a distinct look including black leotards, mini dresses, large chandelier earrings, and heavy eye make-up.
+Her distinctive style, which featured black leotards and tights, miniskirts, chandelier earrings, and heavy eye makeup, made her a style icon of the 1960s.
+She popularized the mini-skirt by purchasing children's skirts and wearing them as her own.
 Sedgwick also cut her naturally brown hair short and dyed it with silver spray, thus matching her look with Warhol's, who was known for wearing silvery hair pieces.
-Warhol dubbed Sedgwick his "Superstar", and they began appearing together at various public events.

-Sedgwick and Warhol continued making films together —Outer and Inner Space, Prison, Lupe and Chelsea Girls— throughout 1965.
-The edited footage of Sedgwick in Chelsea Girls would eventually become the film Afternoon.
-Their relationship deteriorated by late 1965, and Sedgwick demanded that Warhol stop showing her films.

-Lupe is often thought to be Sedgwick's last Warhol film, but she filmed The Andy Warhol Story with Rene Ricard in November 1966, almost a year after finishing Lupe.
-The Andy Warhol Story was an unreleased film that was only screened once at The Factory.
-Along with Sedgwick, the film featured Ricard satirically pretending to be Andy Warhol.